 We’re overjoyed to announce Frank Skinner, Marcus Brigstocke, Frantic Assembly, Sadler’s Wells presents Jesús Carmona, MARINA, Ben Folds & A Piano, She Drew The Gun and many more comedy, theatre, dance and music names for Latitude 2019.

-Our headliners George Ezra, Snow Patrol, Lana Del Rey, Jason Manford and Michelle Wolf have just been joined by over 100 big names and brand new talent to make you dance, laugh and be inspired at Latitude Festival in Henham Park, Southwold, Suffolk this summer on 18th-21st July 2019.
+Our headliners George Ezra, Stereophonics, Lana Del Rey, Jason Manford and Michelle Wolf have just been joined by over 100 big names and brand new talent to make you dance, laugh and be inspired at Latitude Festival in Henham Park, Southwold, Suffolk this summer on 18th-21st July 2019.

 Laugh out loud to Frank Skinner and Marcus Brigstocke, watch groundbreaking theatre shows including Daughter presented by Quiptake, The Theatre Centre, and Pandemic Theatre and Suitman Jungle presented by gig theatre company nabokov, be moved by Sadlers Wells presents Jesús Carmon and a brand new piece of work by Rambert, immerse yourself in the sounds of MARINA, Grace Carter, Ben Folds & A Piano, She Drew The Gun and many more new names from the worlds of comedy, theatre, dance and music.